 The growing season in Terrace Heights typically lasts for 5.2 months (159 days), from around April 30 to around October 6, rarely starting before April 9 or after May 19, and rarely ending before September 18 or after October 26.

 The month of May in Terrace Heights is more likely than not fully within the growing season, with the chance that a given day is in the growing season rapidly increasing from 52% to 99% over the course of the month.

 Time Spent in Various Temperature Bands and the Growing Season in May

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days in Terrace Heights are increasing during May, increasing by 305°F, from 209°F to 514°F, over the course of the month.
+The average accumulated growing degree days in Terrace Heights are increasing during May, increasing by 311°F, from 216°F to 527°F, over the course of the month.

 Growing Degree Days in May